Entries linking to Buddhism

 word-forming element making nouns implying a practice, system, doctrine, etc., from French -isme or directly from Latin -isma, -ismus (source also of Italian, Spanish -ismo, Dutch, German -ismus), from Greek -ismos, noun ending signifying the practice or teaching of a thing, from the stem of verbs in -izein, a verb-forming element denoting the doing of the noun or adjective to which it is attached.
 For distinction of use, see -ity.
 The related Greek suffix -isma(t)- affects some forms.

-Definitions of Buddhism from WordNet
+Definitions of Buddhism

 a religion represented by the many groups (especially in Asia) that profess various forms of the Buddhist doctrine and that venerate Buddha;